owlprotocol/web3-redux/README.md

 const blocks = Network.selectBlocks(store.getState());
 ```

-## Sync
+## Contract Call Sync

+`web3-redux` offers enhanced customizability of contract call syncing to avoid unecessary rpc calls.
+Contract call syncing is achieved by refreshing contract calls based on a set of parameters.
+To initiate contract call syncing, one must first dispatch a ContractCallAction.

+There are 4 types of contract call syncing:

+-   `once`: Call contract method once
+-   `Block`: Call contract and refresh every block.
+    `Evnet`: (TDB)
+-   `Transaction`: Call contract and refresh every time a block includes a transaction to the contract.

+Note: Both block sync and transaction sync require an existing block subscription to be first created.

+By default we use Transaction syncing.
+See [Advanced/Optimising Contract Call Sync](#custom-contract-call-syncing) for more info.

-### Sync Middleware
+## Sync Middleware

 `web3-redux` comes with a built-in `Sync` data model which serves as a form of dynamic middleware that can be added, removed, and customized.
 There are three types of syncs, `BlockSync`, `EventSync`, and `TransactionSync` which each can trigger actions upon receiving updates to a new block, new event, or new transaction.

 All three inherit from `BaseSync` which defines a set of `actions` to dispatch if the `filter` predicate matches the update.
 Sync middleware can be useful when looking to dispatch your own custom Redux action as a result of some blockchain update.
+They are also used as the building blocks for the Contract Call sync.

 <b>Block Sync</b>

 This middleware listens for `Block/CREATE` actions, and if a block matches its `filter` predicate, will dispatch its `actions`.
 The following example triggers every 5 blocks:

 ```typescript
 store.dispatch(Sync.create({ id: '1', type: 'Block', filter: (block) => block.number % 5 == 0, actions }));
 ```